apache/opendal/bindings/c/docs/doxygen/mainpage.md

-# Apache OpenDAL C binding
+# Apache OpenDAL C Binding
+This is a test text